irdsn/ai-sudoku-solver/README.md

 ## Introduction

-**AISudokuSolver** is a complete image-to-solution pipeline for solving Sudoku puzzles from photos or scans.
+AISudokuSolver is a fully autonomous pipeline that solves Sudoku puzzles from images, integrating computer vision, deep learning, and symbolic reasoning.

-The project combines computer vision techniques (grid segmentation, digit recognition using a trained CNN model) with an optimized backtracking algorithm to solve the extracted board.
+The system extracts and interprets the puzzle board from a photo or scan using a custom-trained Convolutional Neural Network (CNN) for digit recognition.
+The board is then solved using an optimized backtracking algorithm enhanced with constraint propagation and variable ordering heuristics.

-In addition to solving the puzzle, the system logs detailed resolution traces and generates a professional Markdown report, enriched with a natural language summary powered by an LLM (Large Language Model) that interprets the solving process.
+In addition to solving the puzzle, AISudokuSolver records a detailed trace of the resolution process and generates a structured Markdown report enriched with a natural language summary powered by a Large Language Model (LLM).
+This summary interprets the solving strategy, highlights key decisions, and estimates puzzle complexity.

-This tool is ideal for analyzing Sudoku resolution strategies and serves as an educational reference for integrating classical algorithms with modern AI components.
+The project is designed as a robust, testable, and educational framework that combines traditional algorithmic techniques with modern AI capabilities.
+It is ideal for exploring computer vision pipelines, algorithm design, and LLM-based analytics in a real-world use case.

 ---

 ## Key Features

-- End-to-End Sudoku Solver: From image input to solved board with full trace and report.
-- CNN Digit Recognition: Trained Convolutional Neural Network to detect digits from segmented cell images.
+- **End-to-End Sudoku Solving Pipeline**: Processes input images, extracts puzzles, solves them, and generates full analytical reports.
+- **CNN-Based Digit Recognition**: Classifies digits (1–9) and empty cells using a trained Convolutional Neural Network.
-- Optimized Backtracking Algorithm: Includes MRV heuristic and forward checking for efficient solving.
+- **Optimized Backtracking Solver**: Uses constraint propagation and MRV heuristic for efficient solving.
-- Markdown Reporting: Generates a detailed Markdown report with image, steps, and solution metrics.
-- LLM-Based Analysis: Integrates OpenAI to summarize the solving trace and estimate puzzle difficulty.
-- Interactive Board Correction: Terminal interface for user-guided manual correction before solving.
-- Modular and Testable Design: Easily testable pipeline with structured utilities and PyTest coverage.
+- **Trace Generation**: Records every solving step to produce a detailed and reproducible trace.
+- **LLM-Powered Summary**: Generates a natural language explanation of the solving strategy using GPT-based models.
+- **Markdown Reporting**: Produces structured reports with boards, trace, metrics, and LLM insights.
+- **Modular and Maintainable Architecture**: Decoupled components for vision, logic, and reporting, each independently testable.
+- **FastAPI Server Support**: Exposes the solver as a local REST API for integration into other systems or workflows.

 ---